M2 - Modeling and Numerical Analysis (MANU)

 Professional integration

-At the end of this course, students will have the possibility of continuing with an academic or industrial thesis to join the world of fundamental research, an EPIC (Public Industrial and Commercial Establishment) or the research divisions of large companies (as engineers or doctoral engineers).
+At the end of this program, students will have the opportunity to continue with an academic or industrial thesis to enter the world of fundamental research, an EPIC (public industrial and commercial establishment), or the research divisions of large companies (as engineers or engineer-doctors).

-The Master's degree also provides direct access to the job market in connection with modeling, scientific computing and the development of numerical methods, such as the development divisions of small and medium-sized companies.
+The Master's degree also provides direct access to the job market in fields related to modeling, scientific computing, and the development of numerical methods, such as the development divisions of small and medium-sized enterprises.

 Read more